Bluppie05/Offstream/README.md

 # Offstream
 Local video streaming has never been so easy

-Offstream is local self-hosted video network to play your favorite movies, clips and videos.
-Build your own netflix using Offstream.
+Offstream is local self-hosted media server to play your favorite movies, clips and videos.

 # Comparison
 ## Offstream